ChrisTerBeke/gp-bot/README.md

 * "How many steps should I do today?"
 * "How many kilometers do I still need to walk today?"
 * "What time is it?"

+> An export of the api.ai agent has been added to this project.
+You can read in the api.ai documentation how to create a new agent and import this data to get an overview of how the agent was configured.